 Until relatively recently, it has been difficult to assess liver damage accurately without performing a liver biopsy – an invasive procedure with potential complications.
 FibroScan now represents a simple non-invasive strategy to assess liver damage, rendering liver biopsies virtually redundant which, of course, is good news for patients.

-Professor Patrick Kennedy is an internationally-renowned liver specialist who has practised at St John and St Elizabeth Hospital for almost 10 years, shortly after which FibroScan was introduced into our range of cutting-edge clinical diagnostic tools.
+Professor Patrick Kennedy is an internationally-renowned liver specialist who has practiced at our for almost 10 years, shortly after which FibroScan was introduced into our range of cutting-edge clinical diagnostic tools.

 Here, Professor Kennedy explains when a FibroScan might be necessary, how it works and why it represents a significant technological step forward compared to other methods of assessing liver damage.